reruo321/Java_Practice/Chapter-08/README.md

 ## try & catch
 Enclose statements possible to throw exceptions with *try* block, and write *catch* block right after it.
-Next, write handling statements in the *catch* block. *catch* block can be multiple, and the arising exception while running the program defines which *catch* to be processed.
+Next, write handling statements in the *catch* block. *catch* block can be multiple, and the arising exception while running the program decides which *catch* to be processed.
 If an IOException happens, among many catch blocks, the block for IOException is executed.

 This is the syntax for the try-catch.

         try {
-        ...   // Try to catch exceptions here
+        ...   // Try to catch exceptions here.
         }
         catch(Exception1 e) {
         ...   // Process Exception1 here.